-Once each year, the CPA is included on the agendas of the Park & Recreation, Conservation, and Historical Commissions, Bike Path Committee, the Planning Board, the Salem Redevelopment Authority and the Salem Housing Authority.
+Once each year, the CPA is included on the agendas of the Park & Recreation, Conservation, and Historical Commissions, Bicycle Advisory Committee, the Planning Board, the Salem

+Redevelopment Authority and the Salem Housing Authority.
 CPA is also on the agenda of the Neighborhood Improvement Advisory Committee; whose members represent all of the various neighborhood associations.

-An annual public hearing is held at 98 Washington Street, which includes a PowerPoint presentation and time for questions and comments.
-The FY19 public hearing was held on October 9, 2018.
-All persons in attendance received a copy of the PowerPoint Presentation and a survey.
-Written public comment is accepted through October 26, 2018 and is considered during the development of the Draft Community Preservation Plan.
+An annual public hearing is held, which includes a PowerPoint presentation and time for questions and comments.
+The FY21 public hearing was held on October 13, 2020.
+The PowerPoint Presentation is then uploaded to the city website.
+Written public comment is accepted through October 23, 2020 and is considered during the development of the Draft Community Preservation Plan.